ordina-jworks/ordina-jworks.github.io/_posts/2017-10-05-Kickstarter-Trajectory-2017.md

 # First impressions

 When we arrived the first day, we were welcomed with breakfast and afterwards, we got a tour around the building.
-We immediately felt at home.
-Everybody is really friendly and helpful.
+We immediately felt at home as everybody is really friendly and helpful.
 The corporate culture here is truly a plus for Ordina.
 We also got our equipment which consisted of a car and a laptop.
 Some people had a preference for Mac, which was no problem at all.
-From day one Ordina makes sure their consultants are well equipped to work successfully.
+From day one Ordina makes sure that their consultants are well equipped to work successfully.

 # What is the Kickstarter trajectory?

-The Kickstarter trajectory consisted of intensive training spanning 2 months.
+The Kickstarter trajectory consisted of intensive training spanning two months.
-During this time, courses on different front- and backend technologies, methods and tools and soft skills were given by senior consultants and external lecturers.
+During this time, courses on different frontend and backend technologies, methods, tools and soft skills were given by senior consultants and external lecturers.
 This trajectory is ideal for graduating students and people who want to make a switch to IT.
 The constant guidance and support made this a good preparation for our first project.

-During the fourth week we had a teambuilding together with all the kickstarters from the different units.
+During the fourth week we had a team building together with all the kickstarters from the different units.
 The goal was to get to know the other kickstarters and strengthen our team spirit by shooting each other with bow and arrow!

 <img alt="Teambuilding" src="{{ '/img/kickstarters/2017/teambuilding-kickstarter.jpg' | prepend: site.baseurl }}" class="image fit">

-During the last week of the Kickstarter trajectory, the ‘[JOIN Event](https://jobs.ordina.be/nl-nl/evenementen/2017/join/)’ was held.
+During the last week of the Kickstarter trajectory, the ‘[JOIN Event](https://jobs.ordina.be/nl-nl/evenementen/2017/join/){:target="_blank"}’ was held.
-This day was split in two parts, namely the unit meeting where the whole JWorks unit gathers for a year report where every Competence Center presents its past and upcoming activities and the completed and current projects are highlighted.
+This day was split into two parts: the unit meeting where the whole JWorks unit gathers for a year report where every competence center presents its past and upcoming activities, and the completed and current projects are highlighted.
 And in the afternoon the JOIN Event itself.
 There were talks given by members of JWorks as well as by external speakers about upcoming or commonly used technologies such as Docker and Spinnaker, but also about Scrum and User Experience.
 In addition to gaining knowledge about these subjects, this event provides a unique opportunity to meet most members of the unit or at least see them, since there are over a hundred.

 <img alt="Join 2017" src="{{ '/img/kickstarters/2017/join.jpg' | prepend: site.baseurl }}" class="image fit">